Walking On Eggshells? Tips On How To Work On Your Relationship

 Everyone tiptoes around their partner at some point or another.
 Everybody needs space sometimes, and occasionally choosing to give your partner space or bring up a concern at a more appropriate time isn't the same as walking on eggshells.
 However, your partner needs to be able to set boundaries and appropriately ask for space.
 If you're constantly worried that something you say or do will upset or offend them, you're walking on eggshells.

 Let's discuss the hard stuff first.
 Not every relationship where one partner walks on eggshells around the other can be repaired, nor should it be.
-If you are walking on eggshells because you are worried your partner may physically injure you, demean you, or manipulate you, it is absolutely essential to take time to consider if your happiest and most effective option is to exit the relationship.
+If you are walking on eggshells in your relationship because you are worried your partner may physically injure you, demean you, or manipulate you, it is absolutely essential to take time to consider if your happiest and most effective option is to exit the relationship.

 If you feel that your safety and well-being are not at risk, it's time to consider codependency.
 The terms "walking on eggshells" and "codependency" are often used together, sometimes even interchangeably, but they are not the same.
 Walking on eggshells does not automatically mean you are in a codependent relationship.
-However, if you're walking on eggshells every day, it does indicate that you cannot express boundaries, share feelings, and solve problems comfortably in your relationship.
+However, if you're walking on eggshells every day, it does indicate that you cannot express boundaries, discuss feelings, and solve problems comfortably in your relationship.

 Take time for reflection and introspection.
 Compare your thoughts, feelings, and behaviors to the common signs of a codependent relationship below.
 Do they describe you?